ducsilva/DucSilva/README.md

 during  the working process, I want to continue to advance in my job to higher position like, Senior, ...

-I’m currently work as Developer at Zigvy Corporation
+I’m currently work as Developer Alphatrue
 <!--
 **DucSilva/DucSilva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.